-4.2 Communication
+3.2 Communication

-The consultation outcome report and impact assessment are published on the CCG's website (in the 'have your say' area), with the draft Policy.

-It is intended that individuals be provided with a general notification of any policy changes which may impact on their client contributions at least 6 weeks prior to implementation of the new Policy.
+A robust consultation has been conducted.
+The outcome report and impact assessment will be published on the CCG's website (in the 'have your say' area).
+In addition to publication of the resulting decision via usual Council mechanisms, each individual to whom any increase in charges might apply will receive a postal notification.
+It is intended that individuals be provided with a generic notification of any potential increases at least 6 weeks prior to 1st April 2021 (following which the new policy will apply).
 Precisely how each individual is affected will not be known until the time of their individual financial assessment (following which any increases will apply to them personally); individual explanations will be provided at that time.

-5. FINANCIAL CONSIDERATIONS
+4. FINANCIAL CONSIDERATIONS